In Depth: Upper Back

 The space between each vertebra contains an intervertebral disc made of cushioning material that connects the vertebrae to one another and pads these joints.

-- Muscle injury, which can occur from overuse or a sudden injury
+- Muscle injury, which may be caused by overuse or a sudden injury

 - Fractured vertebrae